Kerry plans return to Middle East after visit yields no deal

 But in his remarks, he also pointedly referred to Israel's security concerns in any future peace deal.

-For new talks to be held, Abbas has said Netanyahu must recognise the West Bank's boundary before its capture by Israel as the basis for the border of a future Palestinian state.
+For new talks to be held, Abbas has said Netanyahu must recognize the West Bank's boundary before its capture by Israel as the basis for the border of a future Palestinian state.

 Israel, seeking to keep major settlements under any peace accord, has rejected those terms and has said its security forces would not be able to defend the pre-1967 frontiers.